Tailored Cardiovascular Medicine, Care, and Recovery

 The key to success is to make sure patients are receiving the benefits of prior discoveries.
 Dr. Gregg C. Fonarow notes that without a system in place to make sure that happens, it can take 10 to 15 years from discovery until definitive proof that a therapy improves outcomes for patients.

 Although this problem exists worldwide in health care systems, it may be most recognized in cardiology, given the number of very beneficial therapies that exist.

-Precision based medicine is here to stay and forms the next frontier of providing effective therapies to all says Dr. Arjun Deb, director of the UCLA Cardiovascular Theme.
+Precision-based medicine is here to stay and forms the next frontier of providing effective therapies to all, says Dr. Arjun Deb, director of the UCLA Cardiovascular Theme.
 Just as the same disease may manifest itself with very different presentations in two different individuals, so can therapy.
 Precision medicine will help us to understand who can benefit most from certain therapies or who we should be more concerned about accelerated disease progression.
-The UCLA Cardiovascular Theme is using emerging technolgies available at UCLA to champion such individualized medicine approaches.
+The UCLA Cardiovascular Theme is using emerging technologies available at UCLA to champion such individualized medicine approaches.

-The Precision Health and Precicion Medicine Instittute at UCLA is linking the electronic health record to geneic information of patients.
-This will enable researcher to determine how common variants in the genetic code affect risk to common diseases as well as determine effectiveness of therapies to common diseases such as diabetes and hypertension.
+The Precision Health and Institute for Precision Health at UCLA is linking the electronic health record to genetic information of patients.
+This will enable researchers to determine how common variants in the genetic code affect risk for common diseases as well as determine effectiveness of therapies for common diseases such as diabetes and hypertension.

 Soon, all patients who visit a UCLA clinic or hospital will have the chance for their genomes to be scanned for disease markers.
 Ultimately, the genome scan will:

 - Help researchers understand how molecular features (genes, proteins, and other molecules) can be linked with physiological measurements of the function of patients’ hearts and blood vessels